-Serious Safety Hazard discernible at the time of inspection.
-The inspection is limited to the Readily Accessible Areas of the Building and Site (see Note below) and is based on a visual examination of surface work (excluding furniture and stored items), and the carrying out of Tests.
+8. The Inspection is limited to Readily Accessible Areas of the Building & Site based on the Inspector's visual examination of surface work (excluding furniture and stored items) and the carrying out of Tests.

-Note.
-With strata and company title properties, the inspection was limited to the interior and the immediate exterior of the particular residence inspected.
-Common property was not inspected.
+9. Where the Inspection is carried out on a strata or company title property, the Inspection is limited to the interior and the immediate exterior of the residence inspected.
+The Inspection does not extend to common property areas and the Inspector will not inspect common property areas.